(O72.0) Third-stage haemorrhage

 Treatment and Medical Assistance

-Main goal of the treatment: To improve the health of the circulatory system.
+Main goal of the treatment: To reduce the risk of further bleeding and improve the patient's health.

 Icon